trfylh/teenvote/README.md

 <details>
 <summary><b>Are you 17?</b></summary>

-<p>You can only register now if you'll be 18 on or before the next general election day.</p>
+<p>You can only register now if you'll be 18 by the next general election day.</p>

 <p>You may need:</p>